codesalley/news-week-clone/README.md

 [Live Demo Link]https://juxsalley.github.io/news-week-clone/)

-working on this project, you will learn the basic use of css flex-box and css grid and how to use it's adantages to layout elements on a web page and make it responsive
+working on this project, you will learn the basic use of css Bootstrap framework and how to use it's adantages to layout elements on a web page and make it responsive

 ### Prerequisites

 - Text Editor
-- internet brower
+- internet browser

 ### Setup